 'We cannot wait for tomorrow': BTS fans gather on eve of K-pop group's Love Yourself concert

+About 200 fans were already gathered outside the National Stadium a day before the concert kicks off.

-SINGAPORE: It is the night before K-pop sensation BTS' Love Yourself concert in Singapore but already, fans are having a mini "concert" outside the National Stadium.
+It is the night before K-pop sensation BTS' Love Yourself show in Singapore but already, fans are having a mini "concert" outside the National Stadium.

 Around 200 BTS fans or ARMYs were gathered at the venue on Friday evening (Jan 18), some queuing to buy official merchandise hours before the stall would actually open.
 Others took photos and flaunted their K-pop paraphernalia, including earlier edition light sticks (known as "ARMY bombs") and fashion items.